iKontroller Desktop for MacOS

 2. Click the pencil icon next to your username

-3. Enter new username
+3. Enter your new username

 Active Keys Visualization